-Every day, there are thousands of companies around the world trying to get things done, and to get it done they make it a project.
+Every day, thousands of companies worldwide try to get things done by turning their goals into a project.
 And once they have a project, they need to manage it.

-The Project Management Institute is just one of the many authorities advising would-be project managers on what to do and how to do it; you could fill a library and a good part of a warehouse with all the guides, manuals and methodologies for project management.
+The Project Management Institute is only one of the many authorities advising would-be project managers on what to do and how to do it.
+You could fill a large library with all the guides, manuals and methodologies for project management.

-Virtually all of them will tell you that a project needs to have a project charter, a project schedule, an issue log, a risk log, a project governance structure, and so on and so forth.
-Furthermore, there’s metadata about the project, i.e., what methodology is it using?
-What tool will be used for documenting the project schedule?
-How will progress be tracked and reported?
+Virtually all of them will tell you that a project needs to have a project charter, a project schedule, an issue log, a risk log, a project governance structure and so on.
+Furthermore, there’s metadata about the project.
+In essence, what methodology will you use?
+What tool will you use to document the project schedule?
+How will you track and report progress?

-So driving all of these tasks – managing them, if you will – is the job of the project manager.
+Driving all of these tasks – managing them, if you will – is the project manager’s job.

 In many organizations, the project manager is an administrator.
-Better ones will be proactive and vocal, asking for status on deliverables before the day they’re due, discussing issues before they’ve turned into burning oil platforms.
-But, as I often call them, they are professional nags.
+Better ones will be proactive and vocal, asking for status on deliverables before the day they’re due and discussing issues before they’ve turned into burning oil platforms.
+But, as we often call them, they are professional nags.
 Everyone else is busy actually getting something done, and they’re making sure their PowerPoint slides look good for the Steering Committee.

 It’s no wonder that in some organizations, project managers get very little respect.
 And no wonder that in many organizations, they also get very little accomplished.

-I worked with someone whose project management mantra was “Projects get behind a minute at a time, a day at a time.”
-His point was that a project manager has to be on top of things every single moment because once you’ve let something slip, the time’s gone.
-You’ll never get back the half a day that you lost because someone’s computer went down or a key business contact was out sick.
+We once worked with someone whose project management mantra was “Projects get behind a minute at a time, a day at a time.”
+His point was that a project manager must be on top of things every single moment because once you’ve let something slip, the time’s gone.
+You’ll never get back the half a day you lost because someone’s computer went down or a key business contact was out sick.

-I’ll concede that there’s a basic point there.
-You almost never make up time on a project.
+We’ll concede there’s a basic point there.
+You rarely make up time on a project.
 If you’re late getting to your first milestone, you can safely push them all back.

 First, it demanded an intensified experience as a project nag.
 Simply thinking in terms of human communication, there’s a limit to how often and how rigorously you can ask people to provide updates on what they’re doing.
-Ask enough times, you can be sure you’re going to get evasions, estimates, and outright lies – anything to get rid of you.
+Ask enough times, and you can be sure you’ll get evasions, estimates and outright lies – anything to get rid of you.

-Second, it oversimplifies why projects are late, and suggests that every problem is either avoidable with proper foresight or fixable within its original timeframe.
+Second, it oversimplifies why projects are late and suggests every problem is either avoidable with proper foresight or fixable within its original timeframe.

 Project management is about planning, predictions and mitigation.
-I may sound critical of it, but there is no question that sound project management is key to project success.
+We may sound critical of it, but there is no question that sound project management is key to project success.

-A project can be well-run, knock off all its project management artifacts, produce its deliverables, come in on time and under budget…and still be a failure.
-That’s what happens – best-case scenario – when there is no leadership.
+A project can be well-run, knock off all its project management artifacts, produce its deliverables, come in on time and under budget, and still fail.
+That’s what happens – best-case scenario – when you don’t have a project leader.

 A project leader differs from a project manager in that:

 - A project manager accepts resources as provided.
-A project leader constantly reviews project resources needed for project success.
+A project leader constantly reviews and adjusts project resources needed for project success.

 - A project manager accepts the project structure provided.
-A project leader constantly reviews the project structure for project success.
+A project leader constantly reviews and adjusts the project structure for project success.

-- A project manager drives administrative completion of standard project management tasks.
-A project leader selects standard project management tasks as tools to enable delivery success.
+- A project manager drives the administrative completion of standard project management tasks.
+A project leader selects and deploys standard project management tasks as tools to enable delivery success.

 - A project manager focuses on project management deliverables.
-A project leader focuses on the delivery of the business outcome, regardless of the source of issues or solutions.
+A project leader focuses on resolving problems and delivering business results, regardless of the source of issues or solutions.

 - A project manager supports team delivery of a business outcome.
-A project leader collaborates on the achievement of a business outcome.
+A project leader collaborates on the achievement of business results.

 In short, a project leader:

-2. Is engaged with the project sponsor and shares ownership of project outcomes
+- Actively engages with the project sponsor and shares ownership of project outcomes.